OliverCodez/VerusPay/readme.md

 After the install finishes, it will display IMPORTANT information for you to write down in a secure location.
 BE SURE TO WRITE THIS INFORMATION DOWN.

 4. From your "Offline" Verus wallet server or computer, run the script to generate many additional transparent VRSC addresses.
-Download the appropriate script for your OS to your "Offline" Verus wallet system from this link: https://veruspay.io/scripts/
+Download the appropriate script for your OS to your "Offline" Verus wallet system from this link: https://veruspay.io/setup/scripts/

 Place the script in your "offline" wallet's main folder (verus-cli) and execute it.
-In Linux or Mac run with: `./generate 500` where "500" is the number of addresses to generate (I recommend a min of 500).
-In Windows run it with `generate 500`
+In Linux or Mac run with: `./getaddresses.sh 500` where "500" is the number of addresses to generate (I recommend a min of 500).
+In Windows run it with `getaddresses.bat 500`

 The script will create a file in the same folder called VerusPayGeneratedAddresses.txt.
 You'll copy and paste these addresses in the VerusPay settings in a later step.